-- 6.1 The definition of consent provided by the Sexual Offences Act 2003 is agreeing to something by choice and having the freedom and capacity to make that choice.
-This Policy uses the same definition of consent in relation to sexual misconduct. - 6.2 Capacity-A person's capacity is dependent on whether they are physically and/ or mentally able to make a choice and to understand the consequences of that choice.
-For example, a person does not have the capacity to give consent if: - They are drunk or under the influence of drugs, for example they may still be physically able to have sex but they may not be able to consent. - They are asleep or unconscious. - They may not have capacity if they have a disability or impairment, including learning difficulty, physical disability or mental health condition. - 6.3 Consent is ongoing and needs to be negotiated every time one engages in sexual activities.
-Individuals must stop if they are not absolutely sure that they have someone's consent.
-Any prior sexual activity or relationship does not, in and of itself, constitute consent.
-Consent may be withdrawn at any time (including during a sexual act) and can never be implied, assumed or coerced.
+23. Under the Sexual Offences Act 2003, a person is regarded as consenting to sexual activity if (a) they agree to it by choice and (b) have the freedom and capacity to make that choice.
+This Policy uses the same definition of consent in relation to sexual misconduct.

+- 24. Capacity-A person's capacity is dependent on whether they are physically and/ or mentally able to make a choice and to understand the consequences of that choice.
+For example, a person does not have the capacity to give consent if: - They are drunk or under the influence of drugs, for example they may still be physically able to have sex but they may not be able to consent. - They are asleep or unconscious. - They may not have capacity if they have a disability or impairment, including learning difficulty, physical disability or mental health condition. - 25.
+Consent must be present every time a person (A) engages in sexual activity with another person (B).
+A must stop if they are not absolutely sure that they have B's consent.
+Any prior consensual sexual activity or relationship between A and B does not, in and of itself, constitute B's consent to further sexual activity with A. B may withdraw consent at any time (including during a sexual act) and consent can never be implied, assumed or coerced.